TurboWafflz/greatapack/README.md

 - Falling anvils fall through the ground
 - Anvil items fall through the ground
 - Zombies fly
-- Wooden pickaxes are crafted using the shovel recipe with a block of sand on the end
+- Wooden pickaxes are crafted with 2 sticks in a straight line with a block of sand on the top